 If you want to get tax residency without actually living in Georgia…

-The High Net Worth Individual Georgian Tax Residency program is a unique opportunity for those with an income over 200,000 GEL (~$65,000 USD) for the last 3 years OR personal assets in excess of 3 Million GEL (~$1M USD) to claim tax residency in Georgia without even having to step foot in the country.
+The High Net Worth Individual Georgian Tax Residency program* is a unique opportunity for those with an income over 200,000 GEL (approx. 80,000 USD) for the last 3 years OR personal assets in excess of 3 Million GEL (approx. 1,200,000 USD) to claim tax residency in Georgia without even having to step foot in the country.

-- Become a tax resident, normally within 7 working days.
+- Become a tax resident, normally within a month.

 - Apply remotely or from within Georgia

 - Get a certificate from the tax department showing you are a tax resident for the whole year.

 - You must complete the application process before the end of the year in which you wish to become tax resident.

 - Bypass the standard 183 day physical presence test detailed above.